MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section2-step1-4.png)

-## Build and deploy project to Android device
+## Build your application to an Android device

+In this section, you will learn how to configure your project to build and deploy to an Android device.

 In the Build Settings window, switch the build platform to Android.
 If you need a reminder on how to do this you can refer back to [Configure the Unity project for Windows Mixed Reality](mr-learning-base-02.md#configure-the-unity-project-for-windows-mixed-reality).